richinex/pymultieis/docs/source/index.rst

 Examples and Documentation
 ---------------------------

-:ref:`getting-started-label` contains a detailed guide on getting started with :code:`pymultieis`.
+:ref:`quick-start-guide-label` contains a detailed guide on getting started with :code:`pymultieis`.
 It is assumed that the user is already familiar with basic python syntax.
 Detailed tutorials on several aspects of :code:`pymultieis` can be found in the :code:`examples/` directory.
 The documentation can be found at